Elizabeth Fry: Elizabeth Fry Refuge

-The proposal met with general support and a fine 18th-century town house was purchased at 195 Mare Street, in the London Borough of Hackney and the first Elizabeth Fry refuge opened its doors in 1849.
+The proposal met with general support and the first Elizabeth Fry refuge opened its doors in 1849 in the London Borough of Hackney – initially in a temporary location and then, from 1860, in a fine late-17th-century town house nearby at 195 Mare Street, which the refuge purchased and occupied for the next half century.
 It was intended to provide temporary shelter for young women discharged from metropolitan gaols or police offices.
 Funding came via subscriptions from various city companies and private individuals, supplemented by income from the inmates' laundry and needlework.
 Such training was an important part of the refuge's work.

 In 1924, the refuge merged with the Manor House Refuge for the Destitute, in Dalston in Hackney.
 The hostel soon moved to larger premises in Highbury, Islington and then, in 1958, to Reading, where it remains today.
 The original building in Hackney became the CIU New Lansdowne Club but became vacant in 2000 and has fallen into disrepair.
 Hackney Council, in 2009, was leading efforts to restore the building and bring it back into use.
 The building did undergo substantial refurbishment work in 2012 but as of July 2013, the entire building is for sale.
 The building and Elizabeth Fry are commemorated by a plaque at the entrance gateway.